 Powered by a battery, their power is measured by volts (V).
 A higher voltage gives the cordless screwdriver more torque strength to overcome resistance.
 So if you need to drive into hard material, opt for a high voltage as it will be more powerful.

-Measured in amp hours (Ah).
+Power measured in amp hours (Ah)

 The bigger the battery capacity, the more time you’ll have to do DIY.
 And as tougher jobs use more battery power, it’s also worth thinking about the type of job, as well as how long it will take to complete.